-You can always use the Facebook to grow your email list, which you can always use, even if the FB takes a fall one day.
+You can always use Facebook to grow your email list, which you can always use, even if the FB takes a fall one day.
 This is one strategy I will recommend you to use irrespective of which of the social media platforms you prefer most.

-We do not mean to say that your social media marketing strategy should centre around FB and ignore LinkedIn or Twitter but we certainly think that there is still a lot of potential in the Facebook to count it ‘in’ when you are chalking up your digital marketing strategy.
+We do not mean to say that your social media marketing strategy should center around FB and ignore LinkedIn or Twitter but we certainly think that there is still a lot of potential in the Facebook to count it ‘in’ when you are chalking up your digital marketing strategy.